cj0x39e/retrying-dynamic-import/README.md

 English | [中文](https://github.com/cj0x39e/retrying-dynamic-import/blob/main/README.zh-CN.md)

-When using "dynamic import", we can't get the module again if the import fails.
+When using "dynamic import", we can't get the module again when the import loads unsuccessfully.
 Therefore, I wrote this library to attempt to solve the issue.

 ### What does it resolve?

-1. If the code 'import('a.js')' fails when loaded.
-When loading it again, this lib will retry.
-The default behaviour will fail again directly.
+1. If the code 'import('a.js')' fails when loaded, this library will retry when loaded again.
+The default behavior will fail again directly.

-2. If the user does not have internet access, it will fail immediately and will not proceed to execute the import function.
+2. If the user is unable to  access the internet, it will fail immediately and will not proceed to execute the import function.

 3. This library will attempt to reload any CSS files that have failed to load.

-If a.js dependencies b.js and b.js is a 'static import module', the loading of a.js will fail if b.js fails to load.
-Unfortunately, it cannot be fixed.
+If a.js dependencies b.js and b.js is a 'static import module', the loading of a.js will be failed if b.js is failed to load.
+Unfortunately, it can't be fixed.

 ### How to use

-To add “vite-plugin-retrying-dynamic-import” to Vite configuration.
+Add “vite-plugin-retrying-dynamic-import” to Vite configuration.

 ```js
 import retryingDynamicImport from "vite-plugin-retrying-dynamic-import";